wilsonliaows/docs/features/trigger-conditions.md

 The **Starts with** condition searches only for exact matches, and null values will not be picked up.

+### Valid types
+This condition is only valid for string data types.

 ### Examples
 | Input            | Condition                      | Output |
 |------------------|--------------------------------|--------|